-Once you’ve determined the total of your possible itemized deductions, you will compare this to your available standard deduction and take the bigger of the two, as deductions reduce the amount of income you have to pay tax on.
+Once you’ve determined the total of your possible itemized deductions, you will compare this to your available standard deduction and take the larger of the two, as deductions reduce the amount of income on which you have to pay tax.

-Subtract your deduction amount and your allowance for exemptions from your AGI, and you’ll get your taxable income.
+Subtract your deduction amount from your AGI, and you’ll get your taxable income.
 Write that amount on the return, then look up the tax for it in the tax tables.

 Your tax is reduced by the amount of the credit.
 You get the whole thing, the whole enchilada.

 For example, a $1,000 tax credit lowers your taxes by $1,000.
-There are child tax credits, education credits, retirement savings credits, childcare credits, and a couple of others.
+There are child tax credits, education credits, retirement savings credits, childcare credits, credits for the usage of renewable energy (like solar panels), and a few others.
 Not all are refundable.